April 1, 2016

 - When the Kassapa Buddha Sasana faded away, most of the concepts survived only with mundane meanings and that is why most terms like kamma and even saptha bojjanga survived up to the time of Prince Siddhartha’s birth.

-- In fact, even during a given Buddha Sasana, the true meanings of Tilakkhana get lost for periods of time, but are revived by Jati Sotapannas who are born from time to time.
+- In fact, even during a given Buddha Sasana, the true meanings of Tilakkhana get lost for periods of time, but are revived by Jati Sotapannas (when one attains the Sotapanna stage, it is not lost in future lives; so, if one is reborn human, he/she will be a Jati Sotapanna).
 Thus during a given Buddha Sasana, such Jati Sotapannas keep bringing back the true Dhamma until the end of that Buddha Sasana.

 - After that no more Jati Sotapannas are born and true Dhamma disappears from this world (or more correctly from this Earth).
 Again, the mundane versions may survive for long times.